AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * Improved handling of incomplete or invalid URLs.
 Such URLs can slow the Template Editor.

 ### [!DNL Adobe Experience Manager Assets] {#aem-assets-previous-service-packs}

+* When using [Connected Assets functionality](/help/assets/use-assets-across-connected-assets-instances.md), you can now view a list of all the [!DNL Sites] pages that use the asset.
+These references to an asset are available in an asset's [!UICONTROL Properties] page.
+This allows administrators, marketers, and librarians a complete view of assets usage, allowing for better tracking, management, and brand consistency (6.5.8.0).

+* When deleting an asset that is referenced in a web page, [!DNL Experience Manager] displays a warning.
+You can force delete a referenced asset or check and modify the references that are displayed in the [!DNL Properties] page of the asset.
+Clicking the references opens the local and remote [!DNL Sites] pages (6.5.8.0).

 * [!DNL Assets] and [!DNL Dynamic Media] provide multiple accessibility enhancements.
 The enhancements are related to keyboard navigation, use of screen readers, similar enhancements to enable use of assistive technologies (AT).
 See [[!DNL Assets] enhancements](/help/release-notes/sp-release-notes.md#assets-6570) and [[!DNL Dynamic Media] enhancements](/help/release-notes/sp-release-notes.md#dynamic-media-6570) (6.5.7.0)